One of the most common question we field as custom kitchen designers is ‘where do you draw inspiration from?’

 First, sit down with a pad of paper and a pen.
 Begin to write down your ultimate wish list of kitchen features, and tailor that list with physical locations you think may host those ideas well to give your kitchen some shape.
 Imagine a wall removed, or a sink repositioned to look onto your property at sunset.
 No one knows your home like you – so you’re the perfect person to begin fleshing out these ideas that will power your reno towards its full potential.

 If you like monochromatic colour palettes.
 Do it.
 If you like coloured appliances.
 Do it.
 Fancy a copper countertop?
 Make it happen.
 If you’ve always wanted a stovetop pot-filler.
 Get it.
-Want to minimize your island a touch to make room for a small breakfast nook?
+Want to minimize your island, by maximizing your storage, to make room for a small breakfast nook?
 You guessed it: do it.

 Inspiration for your dream kitchen is one thing – but homeowners struggling with what style or aesthetic to choose need to remember one thing.
 This is your dream kitchen.
 No magazine or social media channel is going to epitomize your life, your style, and your unique needs; that can only come from within.